 We’ve all been there.
-We go on an interview, you think it went well, but then you find you didn’t get the job.
+We go on an interview, and you think it went well, but then you find you didn’t get the job.
 First of all, hang in there.
-Sometimes the best jobs find you when you least expect it.
+Sometimes, the best jobs find you when you least expect it.
 However, this doesn’t mean stop trying.
 If you have repeatedly been passed over it’s time to reflect on what you are doing.
 Here are a few easy tips that can make a huge difference.

 Don’t be rude!
 A lot of people don’t realize that their interview usually starts before I actually shake their hand.
 Did you cut someone off in the parking lot?
 Were you rude to the receptionist?
 Did you choose not to hold the elevator for the woman running with a million things in her hands?
-In an office we have eyes everywhere, and as soon as you leave everyone is going to tell me what you did.
+In an office, we have eyes everywhere, and as soon as you leave everyone is going to tell me what you did.
 Nothing goes unnoticed.
-From the moment you leave your house until the moment you return you should be in interview mode.
+From the moment you leave your house until the moment you return, you should be in interview mode.

 Don’t trash talk!
 One of my biggest pet peeves is when I ask a question about your previous company, manager or your coworkers and all you do is complain about them.
 Your response to questions like this says way more about you than your colleagues.
 We have all had bad bosses before, but telling me “he was a jerk, all he did was yell” isn’t they correct response.
 Instead try and find a way to explain that they were difficult but how you were able to overcome that obstacle.
 I am not interviewing your ex-boss, I want to know about you, and how you handle things.
 Make sure you are telling me.